BDenizKoca/nimea/README.md

 Notes:
 - The EN map page references shared scripts: `/map/js/*` and shared data `/map/data/*`.
 - DM editor supports bilingual fields (TR/EN) for marker name, summary, and faction.
 Top-level fields remain as fallback.
+- You can install the site as a PWA from the map header button (supported browsers).
+After the first successful load, the map works offline with cached assets.

 ---